dunxen/asmap.dev/index.md

 ## Tools

-* [Kartograf]: An auditable and repeatable IP to ASN mapping tool.
+* [Kartograf] is an auditable and repeatable IP to ASN mapping tool.
 Kartograf pulls in data from various public of internet routing data and combines them in a purely functional way to minimize the possibility of accidental BGP leaks.
 (Experimental)
 * [Tools to explore BGP] by Julia Evans which also describes ASs, BGP and  BGP routes.